-In the following theorem, we establish the Variational Principle for subsystems of expanding Thurston maps with respect to \holder continuous potentials and demonstrate the existence of the equilibrium states.
-Here we require the Jordan curve to be $f$-invariant and the subsystem to be strongly irreducible (see Definition~\ref{def:irreducibility of subsystem} in Subsection~\ref{sub:Irreducible subsystems}).
+In the following theorem, under the additional assumption that the Jordan curve $\mathcal{C}$ is forward invariant, we establish the Variational Principle and the existence of the equilibrium state for a strongly irreducible subsystem (see Definition~\ref{def:irreducibility of subsystem}) and a \holder continuous potential with respect to a visual metric.